geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

   NO3 = NIT :                                  NO3hypsisClonSALA( State_Het );       {2018/03/16; XW}
   ... etc ...

-A simple example is uptake of HO2, specified as
+A simple example is uptake of HO\ :sub:`2`, specified as

 .. code-block:: none